B-Renz/5StepDesigner/README.md

    | **div** id ="Navbar"> <br /> &nbsp;&nbsp; **div** class ="navbar_content"> <br /> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ***content*** <br /> &nbsp;&nbsp; /**div**> <br /> /**div**> <br /> | **div** id ="Navbar"> <br /> &nbsp;&nbsp;&nbsp;&nbsp; ***content*** <br /> /**div**> <br /> |

 - Ensure that added content is within its parent container and without any overflow
-    - If adjustments are needed, adjust them in your CSS file **{img}**
+    - If adjustments are needed, adjust them in your CSS file <br /> **{img}**
-- While in your CSS file, move your content (your [child elements](https://github.com/B-Renz)) in the desired area of the viewport
+- While in your CSS file, move your content (your [child elements](https://github.com/B-Renz)) in the desired area of the viewport <br />
 **{img}**

 # 3. Style <a name ="style"></a>